waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ## Proposed Solution

-Replace this text with a brief statement about the system that you intend to create, including the key functionality it should have.
-I intend to create a system that shows clients and the jobs
+I intend to create an app that allows my end-user to manage clients and jobs efficiently.
+The system will let the user: add, edit, and delete clients and jobs; mark jobs as billed or paid using checkboxes; view client and job details in a clear and simple layout; and have secure log in to ensure only their data is accessible.
+The key functionality focuses on making it easy to track work done, manage billing, and maintain client records.

 ---